practicalli/neovim/docs/reference/modal-editing/neovim-quick-reference.md

 # Neovim Quick Reference

 A reference of the most common keybindings available in Vim Normal mode.
-[Spacemacs DOCUMENTATION key bindings section](https://github.com/syl20bnr/spacemacs/blob/develop/doc/DOCUMENTATION.org#key-bindings) contains full details

 `.` repeats the last keybinding sequence used in Vim Normal mode or a change made within a complete Vim Insert session.